Executive Education

 BANK MANAGEMENT

 The course consists of lectures, class discussions, group assignments and case studies.
-Source materials will include a combination of authentic case studies, relevant chapters from the leading textbooks in the field, recent academic and industry research, publications from relevant institutions and pertinent news articles from the business press.
 Prior exposure to the banking sector is helpful but not a requirement.
 A high level of preparedness and participation, however, is essential to ensure that the course is a rewarding experience for all participants.

 Any questions?